modelica/fmi-ls-bus/README.md

 ## Tools

-The following list shows importers and exporters that currently support the Layered Standard for Network Communication and that have been validated by a cross-check.
+The following list* shows importers and exporters that currently support the Layered Standard for Network Communication and that have been validated by a cross-check.
-It should be noted that tool implementations in some cases might be experimental, because the Layered Standard for Network Communication is currently not in a finale state.
+It should be noted that tool implementations in some cases might be experimental.
 Feel free to contact the specified tool vendors if you are interested in using the FMI-LS-BUS.
 Additionally, any FMU importer that supports the necessary FMI 3.0 features, such as clocks and binary variables, has generic FMI-LS-BUS support and can be used.